Orbitale/Compotes/README.md

 * Added tons of other commands to the Makefile.
 * Made a first PoC for the analytics dashboard.
 * Allow to upload Operations files directly from the backoffice.
 It even has a nice drag&drop integration to customize line column fields!
-* Change CSV headers at runtime (done only for the backoffice integration).
+* Change CSV headers at runtime.
-* Change CSV delimiter/enclosure at runtime (done only for the backoffice integration).
+* Change CSV delimiter/enclosure at runtime.
+* Add a lot of fixtures to play with.
+* Removed the "import from command line" feature.
+Using EasyAdmin allows more customization.
+* Added a big "triage" system to avoid having duplicates.

 # License